euiyulsong/Optical-Character-Recognition/README.md

 - CER: **1.0000 → 0.8409** (**15.9% improvement**)
 - Exact Match: **0.0000 → 0.0600**
 - Best Epoch: **10**
-- Unlike the previous 5-epoch experiment, the model now shows clear improvement in both CER and EM.
+- The model shows clear improvement in both CER and EM.
-- Recognition quality is still relatively low, but the model is successfully learning character-level recognition.
+- Recognition quality is still limited, but the model is successfully learning character-level recognition.

 ---